A Comparative Review of the Rattle GUI for R

 For example, in our organization, we have 250 departments and want to see if any have a gender bias on salary.
 We write all 250 regression models to a data set and then search to find those whose gender parameter is significant (hoping to find none, of course!)

-Rattle offers only observation-level output management, and even then, it is limited to predicted values or predicted group membership.
+Rattle offers only observation-level output management, and even then, it is limited to predicted values or group membership.

 Developer Issues